Guest Post: Nature Study – How Can I Teach What I Don’t Know?

-Irish nature lover and home educator Maireen has written a lovely post answering the question “How can I teach what I don’t know?”
+Irish nature lover and home educator Maireen has written a lovely post answering the question “How can I teach what I don’t know?” when thinking about studying nature.

 I have been chatting recently to a friend about homeschooling and nature study.
 She said she and her husband had been looking at my Instagram feed and he spotted the post on silk button galls and wondered how I know so much stuff about so many topics.